nens/threedi-docs/source/d_problem_solving.rst

 Followed by::

     It is not located at an active edge.
-This (these) boundarie(s) is (are) ignored
+This (these) boundary(ies) is (are) ignored

 The 2D boundary condition line is outside the DEM raster.
-Place 2D boundary lines in the centre of the last row of pixels of the DEM.
+Place 2D boundary lines in the center of the last row of pixels of the DEM.

 AttributeError: 'NoneType' object has no attribute 'full_name'